 To arrive at the starting point, turn off the A487 at Talybont, and take the narrow lane signposted to ‘Bontgoch’.
-2.5 km along this lane, where streams meet at Pontbren-geifr, turn left towards Tynant, and follow the very narrow lane until it arrives at a ruined mine, and a flat, wide turning/parking space.
+2.5 km after Bontgoch along this lane, where streams meet at Pontbren-geifr, turn right towards Tynant, and follow the very narrow lane until it arrives at a ruined mine, and a flat, wide turning/parking space.

 There are actually two possibilities for starting this walk up the cwm….either the lower Public Right of Way, or a higher old miners’ track higher up.
 They converge further on, anyway.
 For the latter, take the path rising up to the level track on the far side of the mine ruins, and then simply follow this gently ascending higher-level path.